MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/basic-authentication.md

 The navigations ("leg" of events) before and after the `BasicAuthenticationRequested` event are distinct navigations ("leg" of events) and have distinct navigation IDs.

 nav events args has a property: the nav id.  it ties together nav events that corresp to 1 nav'n.  the nav id remains same during __ retry?  during hte next run through the event flow, a different nav ID is used.
-Each time we start at navigatino starting,
+Each time we start at navigation starting,

 A _navigation_ corresponds to multiple navigation events.